magoosh/react-native-taplytics/README.md

 4. Optionally drag these new libraries to your project's Libraries folder
 5. In XCode's project navigator, click on your project, choose your app's build target, and go to Build Phases
-6. Add libRNTaplytics.a, Taplytics.framework, CoreTelephony.framework, and SystemConfiguration.framework to the 'Link Binary with Libraries' step
+6. Add libRNTaplytics.a, CoreTelephony.framework, and SystemConfiguration.framework to the 'Link Binary with Libraries' step.
+Then add Taplytics.framework to Embedded Binaries.
 7. In your project target's Build Settings tab, find 'Framework Search Paths' and add two entries:
     * `$(inherited)`
     * `../node_modules/react-native-taplytics/taplytics-ios-sdk/Taplytics.framework`